 Korea National Arboretum (KNA) is located in Gwangneung forest, between Namyangju-si and Pocheon-si, in Gyeonggi province.
 Gwangneung was a royal forest, which surrounding the mausoleum of King Sejo of Joseon dynasty.
 Thus, over the last 500 years it has been strictly managed in order to minimize human disturbance.

 The Gwangneung arboretum, affiliated to the Korea Forest Research Institute, was established in 1987 and has been opened to the public since then.
 In May 24.
 1999, it became the Korea National Arboretum.
 In KNA, there are various specialized gardens, Forest Museum, Korea National Herbarium and Seed Bank.
 KNA was designated as a UNESCO biosphere reserve in June 2010.

-The missions of Arboretum are to conserve and develop plant resources through comprehensive research, and to promote the public's understanding of the forests.The methods to carry out our missions are as follow :
+The missions of Korea National Arboretum are to conserve and to develop plant resources through comprehensive research, and to promote public's understanding on forests.Methods to carry out our missions are as follow :

 Thus KNA is succeeding the culture of Korean forest bio species started in 1920’s, especially we are carrying out important role in securing the sovereignty of forest biology.
-Also, since it was designated as the royal tomb of King Sejo of the Joseun dynasty in 1468, it has been more than 540 years that the Gwangneung forest has been protected and managed by National Research Institute controlled by Korea Forestry Service.
+Also, since it was designated as the royal tomb of King Sejo of the Joseon dynasty in 1468, it has been more than 540 years that the Gwangneung forest has been protected and managed by National Research Institute controlled by the Korea Forestry Service.